 Advanced training is either:

-(a) full-time church-based training for 3 or 4 years in a Leader in Training role in partnership with an external training provider; or
+(a) a full-time Leader-in-Training role for 3 or 4 years in partnership with an external training provider; or

-(b) full-time and/or residential theological study for 3 or 4 years
+(b) residential and/or full-time theological studies for 3 or 4 years

 Applicants and their Training or Sending Church must read our Principles of Grant-making at Advanced level prior to submitting an application (click).